 Begin the workout with a 10-minute easy ride as a warm-up of easy spinning.

-This session is going to help you build the strength and power needed to tackles the hills with ease, and will also totally challenge your muscular strength and endurance and power on the bike.
+The cycling climbing session helps build the strength and power needed to tackle the hills with ease and will also totally challenge your muscular strength and endurance, and power on the bike.

 Start with a 10-minute warm-up of easy pedaling.

-Next, ride the uphill, aiming for an effort of 7 to 8 for at least 5 minutes, and aiming for 70 to 80 RPM.
+Begin the uphill, aiming for an effort of 7 to 8 for at least 5 minutes and aiming for 70 to 80 RPM.

-A recovery ride serves the same purpose as a recovery run: helps you recover following an intense workout.
+A recovery ride serves the same purpose as a recovery run.
 As a result, you shouldn’t be skipping them.

-The recovery is going to help you to increase your biking mileage while also allowing your body to recover by spending some time at a lower-intensity training zone.
+The recovery is going to help you to increase your biking mileage while also allowing your body to recover by spending some time in a lower-intensity training zone.

 Keep spinning easy, and don’t let your training buddy ruin this for you—regardless of how much they pressure you into speeding things up.